Go to the Students section

 Go to the Support us section

 Tuition fees for undergraduate courses for UK/EU students are given below for each type of course.
-The fees given are for the 2018/19 academic year.
-Please note tuition fees may increase in subsequent years both for new and continuing students in line with an inflationary amount determined by government.
+The fees given are for the 2020/21 academic years.
+Please note tuition fees may increase in subsequent years both for new and continuing students in line with an inflationary amount determined by the government.
 Oxford Brookes University intends to maintain its fees for new and returning home and EU students at the maximum permitted level for new and returning Home/EU students.

 Specific fee information for each course can be found on the course pages of our website.
-You can search for your chosen course here.
+Search for your chosen course.

 If you are take a work placement for one semester of a full year's study, the full-year fees are £9,250.